Address: Education City

 United Arab Emirates

-My work focuses on oil and politics, state-society relations, and political tolerance in authoritarian contexts.
+My work focuses on oil and politics, nation-building, and state-society relations in authoritarian contexts.
 My current research project challenges common assumptions of the place of money and the nature of politics in resource-rich ("rentier") authoritarian societies, using Qatar as my primary case study.
 Funded by multiple grants, I use a mixed-method approach that includes original, nationally representative survey data, in-depth ethnographic interviews and observations, and Arabic media analysis to better understand the domestic politics of the contemporary rentier states of the Persian Gulf.

 How do perceived inequalities in allocation impact citizen satisfaction with state-distributed benefits in rentier societies?
 Resource-rich rentier regimes are widely theorized to maintain the economic and political satisfaction of subjects through wealth distribution.
 Yet, while qualitative research in the rentier states of the Arabian Peninsula has identified unequal distribution as a source of discontent, the relative importance of objective versus subjective factors in shaping satisfaction at the individual level has never been systematically evaluated.
 Here we assess the impacts of inequality on the nexus between wealth and satisfaction among citizens of the richest rentier regime in the world: the state of Qatar.
 Using original, nationally representative survey data, we test the effects of two separate mechanisms of unequal distribution previously identified in the literature: group-based discrimination, and variation in individual access owing to informal influence.
 Results show that perceptions of both group- and individual-based inequality dampen satisfaction with state-distributed benefits, irrespective of objective socioeconomic wellbeing.
 The findings demonstrate that even in the most affluent of rentier states, economic satisfaction derives not only from absolute quantities of benefits but also from subjective impressions of fairness in the distribution process.